gailinlin/starter-hugo/content/zh/authors/吳恩達/_index.md

 ---
-title: Member Two
+title: to be announced
-role: Professor of XXX
+role:
 avatar_filename: r.png
 organizations:
-  - name: XXXX University
+  - name:
     url: ""
 superuser: false
 authors:
-  - 吳恩達
+  - to be announced
 bio: This is a test
 interests:
   - Artificial Intelligence